r0zetta/collaborative_filtering/README.md

 Community had little effect on recommendation outcomes in the UK2019 case.

+XXX more discussion on this and also re-run the experiment to determine which communities the target and high-profile belonged to

 ## Experiment 3: Amplifiers chosen based on similarity to control accounts

 The following bar charts depict experimental results where amplifiers with high similarity to the twenty control accounts were selected.
 A range of amplifier count - retweet count parameters were tried.